 Top Locations for a Legal Career

-It probably comes as no surprise that the biggest legal markets are centered in major cities throughout the country, like the location of The Kryder Law Group, in Chicago, IL.
-Not only do these cities serve as the home for many national law firms, these cities are home to hundred of medium and small sized firms.
-Therefore, there are more legal job listings available.
+It’s no surprise that the largest legal markets are in major cities across the country, such as The Kryder Law Group’s location in Chicago, IL.
+These cities host many national law firms, as well as hundreds of medium and small firms, resulting in more available legal job listings.

 Larger legal markets provide a broader range of practice areas for a new lawyer to choose from and a broader list of firms within the legal community.
-According to the US Bureau of Labor Statistics, here is a list of the top legal markets in the United States based on the number of jobs available and where you may consider staring your career after completing your education.
+According to the latest legal trends report from US Bureau of Labor Statistics, here is a list of the top legal markets in the United States based on the number of jobs available and where you may consider starting your career after completing your education.